Learning-aided Stochastic Network Optimization with Imperfect State Prediction: Motivating Examples

 \textbf{Energy optimization in mobile networks}: Consider a base-station (BS) sending traffic to a set of mobile users.
 The channel conditions (state) between users and the BS are time-varying.
 Thus, the BS needs different amounts of power for packet transmission (cost) at different times.
 Due to higher layer application requirements, the BS is required to deliver packets to users at pre-specified rates.
 On the other hand, the BS can predict future user locations in some short period of time, from which it can estimate future channel conditions (prediction).
 The objective of the BS is to jointly optimize power allocation and scheduling among users, so as to minimize energy consumption, while meeting the rate requirements, e.g., \cite{eryilmaz_qbsc_ton07}, \cite{rahulneelycognitive}.
 Other factors such as energy harvesting, e.g., \cite{tap-energy-ton14}, can also be incorporated in the formulation.

 \textbf{Resource allocation in cloud computing}: Consider an operator, e.g., a dispatcher, assigning computing jobs to servers for processing.
 The job arrival process is time-varying (state), and available processing capacities at servers are also dynamic (state), e.g., due to background processing.
 Completing users' job requests brings the operator reward (utility).
 The operator may also have information regarding future job arrivals and service capacities (prediction).
-The goal is to allocate resources and balance the loads properly, so as to maximize system utility.
+The goal is to allocate resources and to balance the loads properly, so as to maximize system utility.
 This example can be extended to capture other factors such as rate scaling \cite{yuan-power-tpds-14} and data locality constraints \cite{wang-mapreduce-ton}.

-In these examples and related works, not only can the state statistics be potentially non-stationary, but the system often gets access to certain (possibly imperfect) future state information through various prediction techniques.
+In these examples and related works, not only can the state statistics be potentially non-stationary, but the systems also often get access to certain (possibly imperfect) future state information through various prediction techniques.
 These features make the problems different from existing settings considered, e.g., \cite{eryilmaz_qbsc_ton07} and \cite{rahulneely-storage}, and require different approaches for both algorithm design and analysis.